 biopolitics, neoliberalism, critical race and ethnic studies, urban studies, political sociology, queer and feminist theory.

 Craig Willse’s work focuses on neoliberalism, urbanism, biopolitics, and racial formations.
+He is the author of The Value of Homelessness: Managing Surplus Life in the United States (University of Minnesota Press, 2015).
+Earlier work on the management of racialized housing insecurity and the homeless services industry has been published in Economy and Society and Surveillance and Society.
 He is co-editor, with Patricia Clough, of Beyond Biopolitics: Essays on the Governance of Life and Death (Duke University Press, 2011).
-His work on the management of racialized housing insecurity and the homeless services industry has been published in Economy and Society and Surveillance and Society.
 Willse also works in queer/LGBT studies in an on-going collaboration with legal scholar Dean Spade.
 Their joint writing has appeared in QED: A Journal in GLBTQ Worldmaking, Widener Law Review, Against Equality: Queer Critiques of Gay Marriage (ed.
 Ryan Conrad, 2010) and Left Turn.
 Their multi-media project Free State Epitaph has been produced and screened in New York, Berkeley, Seattle, and Kansas City, MO.

 Willse has just published The Value of Homelessness: Managing Surplus Life in the United States (University of Minnesota Press, 2015), which charts the organization of housing insecurity as an object of knowledge and intervention.
 The project is especially concerned with how racial subordination and poverty are made productive in the context of neoliberal service and knowledge industries, including social services and social sciences.
 He is working on two new projects: one on relationships of colonialism, militarism, and gentrification and a second on the spatial politics of HIV/AIDS.

 Patricia Ticineto Clough and Craig Willse.
 2011.
 Beyond Biopolitics: Essays on the Governance of Life and Death.
 Durham, NC: Duke University Press.